Frequently Asked E-BIKE Questions

 Most electric bike batteries will fully charge from empty in 3 to 6 hours depending on the battery size.

-- How much does it cost to charge the battery?
+How long does it take to charge an ebike battery?

 In general, it will cost $0.05 to $0.20 to charge an electric bike battery pack.
 This will depend on what your local electricity supplier charges.
 With this in mind, most employers will not mind if you charge your battery at work.